yangchiu/add-zenhub-release-action/README.md

 # Add Zenhub release javascript action

 Add an issue to Zenhub release.
-If the realase doesn't exist, it would be created automatically.
+If the release doesn't exist, it would be created automatically.

 ## Inputs